Medicare News and Healthcare Updates, Retirement Investing Strategies and Articles

 How a Health Savings Account Can Benefit Your Retirement Plan

-Everyone knows about 401(k) plans and IRAs, but those with a high-deductible health plan (HDHP) have another option for building savings for retirement: the Health Savings Account (HSA).
+Everyone knows about 401(k) plans and IRAs, but those with a high-deductible health plan (HDHP) have another option for building retirement savings: the Health Savings Account (HSA).
 These are tax-advantaged accounts that help people save money for future medical expenses.

-Some employers that provide high-deductible health plans for their employees offer HSAs as well.
-More generous employers will even match your contributions or make direct contributions to your account even if you don’t.
+Some employers that provide high-deductible health plans for their employees also offer HSAs.
+More generous employers will match your contributions or directly contribute to your account even if you don’t.

-If you don’t get an HSA from your employer, HSAs are offered by many financial institutions.
+If you don’t get an HSA from your employer, many financial institutions offer them.
 This tool can help you find the best HSA provider for you.

 Key Health Savings Account Benefits

-Health savings accounts offer three big tax advantages:
+Health savings accounts offer three significant tax advantages:

 • Contributions to health savings accounts are tax-deferred like those of a pretax retirement account such as a 401(k), reducing your taxable income.